-Rash is such a general term, they can be caused by a ton of things, for example Contact Dermatitis is caused simply by touching.
+Rrash is such a general term, they can be caused by a ton of things, for example, Contact Dermatitis is caused simply by touching.
 Reactions can develop from items like:

 - Makeup/Skin Care- Cosmetics are often loaded with irritating chemicals, especially if you purchase mass produced or discounted items.
-Many manufactures add in ingredients that may irritate the skin especially alcohol and perfume.
+Many manufacturers add in ingredients that may irritate the skin especially alcohol and perfume.

 - Soap/Laundry Soap- Sulfates are the ingredient that makes soap lather.
 Unfortunately, using too much of the element can cause the skin to become dry, red, and textured.
 A rash around the neck or close to the chin might indicate that your laundry soap is the catalyst.